 - Emphasize on each note to implies the sound of chord

-If you want to play C major chord on the bass guitar.
-We form C major chord by playing the combination of C, E, and G note simultaneously.
+If you want to play a C major chord on the bass guitar.
+We form C major chord by playing the combination of C, E, and G notes simultaneously.

 So, As a bass player, You outline these three C, E, and G notes individually (Either in repeating form or by changing their order) to imply the sound of a C major chord. i.e. C-E-G-C-E-G, or C-C-E-E-G-G-E-E.

-Note: No matter what musical key you’re in, patterns of chords and scales never changes in a bass guitar.
+Note: No matter what musical key you’re in, patterns of chords and scales never change in a bass guitar.

 Why you should Learn about Chords for a Bass?

-As a bass player, one of your main objective is to support the sound of the each chord guitarist is playing. if you don’t know about the chords or if you’re unaware about their sounds, you can’t fulfil your obligations.
+As a bass player, one of your main objectives is to support the sound of each chord guitarist is playing. if you don’t know about the chords or if you’re unaware of their sounds, you can’t fulfill your obligations.